 The skillet retains the heat well and it is easier to keep an eye on so that you do not burn everything.
 It gives the same effect as roasting and you can get a good charred effect from the cast-iron skillet.

 Preparing Brussel sprouts and chestnuts can take some time.
 For these photos, I bought some ready peeled chestnuts which come in a vacuum-packed bag.
 Super easy.

-I tend to do it in front of the television (Netflix boxset or a rugby match) as it can be a bit tedious, especially if you are making a large batch.
+I tend to do this in front of the television (Netflix boxset or a rugby match) as it can be a bit tedious, especially if you are making a large batch.